 A clam’s throw from one of The Hamptons prettiest beaches The Roundtree, Amagansett, a 15-room boutique hotel with private cottages and a barn.
 Oozing coastal charm, among the little luxuries are Frette linens, Matouk towels, Grown Alchemist bath products, private beach passes, morning yoga, and evening s’ mores by the fire pit.

 The best place for people watching, The Surf Lodge, Montauk is a waterfront hipster hot spot where local surfers, supermodels and fashion editors, converge for great food, all-day hangouts and their coveted Summer Concert series.
 Book well in advance if you want to get past the rope.

 Nestled in chic, historic East Hampton village, The Baker House 1650 is a 17th-century Cotswold-inspired English manor come cozy bed-and-breakfast.
 The luxe property also has a dreamy spa and private carriage house with suites.

 The American Hotel, Sag Harbor

-This Sag Harbor mainstay, which dates back to 1846, is nestled in the heart of this historic whaling village, just a three-minute walk from the tranquil harbor.
-Each of the eight rooms at The American Hotel, Sag Harbor are individually decorated and feature original artwork and period furniture throughout.
-Its dining room is a local favorite and draws crowds with its American-French fusion cuisine and award-winning wine list.
+A local mainstay dating back to 1846 The American Hotel, Sag Harbor is nestled in the heart of the historic whaling village, a short walk from the harbor.
+Each of the eight rooms is beautifully decorated with original artwork and period furniture.
+The hotel is beloved for its dining room, a local favorite serving American-French fusion cuisine and award-winning wine list.
 If you can reserve the table “under the moose,” consider yourself a Hamptons VIP.